tomasmark79/bitwig/README.md

 `./start_environment.sh`

-and uses Bitwig Studio as usually with new feature.
+and using Bitwig Studio as usually with new feature.

 ## mouse buttons map
  - Mouse 5 Button: Play/Stop transport (toggle spacebar).